-There is no task-specific ROS API for this task.
-Development and debugging information, which teams may find helpful, is printed to standard output by the navigation_scoring_plugin, e.g., "New gate crossed!" or "Transited the gate in the wrong direction.
-Gate invalidated!
+Note that there is no task-specific ROS API for the navigation channel portion of the task.
+However, development and debugging information, which teams may find helpful, is printed to standard output by the navigation_scoring_plugin when verbose mode is enabled (e.g., "[Msg] New gate crossed!" or "[Msg] Transited the gate in the wrong direction.
+Gate invalidated!").

-4.3.2.
-Task 5 (Dock) and Task 6 (Scan-and-Dock)
+4.3.3.
+Task 6: Scan and Dock and Deliver

 Given multiple docking bays (similar to the arrangement in the RobotX Challenge) the USV should be capable of deciding on the appropriate bay for docking, executing a safe and controlled docking maneuver and then exiting the dock.
+Additional points will be awarded for vehicles that can successfully propel a projectile through one of the two holes in the placard at the head of the correct docking bay.

-These two tasks make use of virtual models of the "symbols" using the 2016 and 2018 RobotX competitions1.
-The AMS must demonstrate the ability to successfully dock in bays identified by a symbol.
+This tasks make use of virtual models of the "symbols" used in the 2016 and 2018 RobotX competitions1.
+The USV must demonstrate the ability to successfully dock in the bay identified by the placard symbol indicated by the scan-the-code buoy.
 The symbols may be red, green, or blue in color and may be in the shape of a circle, triangle, or cruciform (cross) on a white background.
+Additionally, the placards will feature a pair of square target holes, one small and one large located above the symbol and outlined in black on a white background.
+The larger hole will be a square 0.5m on a side, and the smaller hole will be a square 0.25m on a side.
+A maximum simulation time is specified.